How to Write a Satire Essay: Guide and Examples

 Political and Social Satire Topics

-Political satire targets the gap between what politicians say and what they do — between the rhetoric of governance and its reality.
-Strong political satire topics for college essays include: the performative bipartisanship of congressional press conferences (where both parties agree that something is terrible and do nothing about it); the lifecycle of a policy proposal from idealistic announcement to watered-down bill to executive order to Supreme Court reversal; the relationship between campaign finance and legislative priorities; or the elaborate language of bureaucratic inaction (“We are committed to exploring the possibility of developing a framework for considering the implementation of measures”).
-Debates about social and educational policy are rich satirical territory because they often expose the gap between what institutions claim to value and what their practices actually reward.
+Political satire targets the gap between what politicians say and what they do.
+Strong topics include: the performative bipartisanship of congressional press conferences (where both parties agree something is terrible and do nothing about it); the lifecycle of a policy proposal from idealistic announcement to watered-down bill; the relationship between campaign finance and legislative priorities; or the elaborate language of bureaucratic inaction (“We are committed to exploring the possibility of developing a framework for considering the implementation of measures”).

 Education and College Life Satire Topics

 Education satire is particularly well-suited to student writers because the target is familiar and the contradictions are concrete.
-Strong topics: the college admissions industrial complex (SAT prep courses, college counselors, and the $90 application fee that supposedly evaluates your authentic self); the relationship between tuition cost and quality of adjunct instruction; the function of the “participation grade” in a Zoom classroom; the phenomenon of the $500 textbook that is required and never opened; or the elaborate performative rigor of a syllabus for a course that will be graded on a curve.
-College admission essay writing is itself a richly satirizable genre — the conventions of the “authentic personal statement” are so codified as to be almost self-parodying.
-The college experience more broadly — from dormitory culture to lecture-hall anonymity to the branding of “student life” — offers abundant satirical material for student writers.
+Strong topics: the college admissions industrial complex (SAT prep courses, college counselors, and the $90 application fee that supposedly evaluates your authentic self); the relationship between tuition cost and quality of adjunct instruction; the function of the “participation grade” in a Zoom classroom; or the elaborate performative rigor of a syllabus for a course that will be graded on a curve.

 Technology and Social Media Satire Topics

-Technology satire is among the most culturally current and recognizable for college student audiences.
-Strong topics include: the disruption-speak of Silicon Valley pitch culture (where every app that delivers things faster is “revolutionizing human connection”); the paradox of social media privacy settings (elaborate controls that don’t actually protect your data); the productivity-optimization industrial complex (apps that track how much you use your phone while delivering notifications that interrupt your focus); or the phenomenon of algorithmic recommendation creating increasingly narrow content bubbles while claiming to expand your world.
-The Onion has covered all of these targets with particular precision — studying their approach to technology satire is one of the best ways to calibrate your own.
-AI tools and their limitations are richly satirizable — the gap between what AI tools claim to do and what they actually do is a contemporary satirical target of the first order.
+Technology satire is among the most culturally current for college student audiences.
+Strong topics include: the disruption-speak of Silicon Valley pitch culture (where every app that delivers things faster is “revolutionizing human connection”); the paradox of social media privacy settings; the productivity-optimization industrial complex; or the phenomenon of algorithmic recommendation creating increasingly narrow content bubbles while claiming to expand your world.

 Corporate Culture and Work Life Satire Topics

-Corporate culture satire targets the elaborate performative rituals of professional life: mandatory fun activities that no one enjoys but everyone attends; the annual performance review that correlates perfectly with whether your manager likes you; the diversity statement on a company website that hasn’t changed its executive team in a decade; or the “work-life balance” initiative announced the same week that the quarterly targets were increased by 30%.
-For students in business, management, or professional writing courses, corporate satire is particularly relevant territory.
-Business school case study writing gives you the analytical vocabulary to identify the specific organizational contradictions that corporate satire targets.
+Corporate culture satire targets the elaborate performative rituals of professional life: mandatory fun activities that no one enjoys; the annual performance review that correlates perfectly with whether your manager likes you; the diversity statement on a company website that hasn’t changed its executive team in a decade; or the “work-life balance” initiative announced the same week the quarterly targets were increased by 30%.

 Satire Essay Examples Analyzed